 HIST 1500.
 Modern Chinese History and Culture.
 4 Hours.

 Introduces modern Chinese history and culture through literary works, films, and historical texts.
 Examines political, social, and cultural changes in China since 1800: the decline of empire; the New Culture Movement of the 1920s; the rise of nationalism and rural revolution; the changing roles of women; the Cultural Revolution of the 1960s; and China’s cinematic, literary, and economic engagement with the world since 1978.
 Taught in English and open to all undergraduates.
-Cross-listed with CLTR 1500.
+CLTR 1500 and HIST 1500 are cross-listed.

 HIST 1990.
 Elective.
 1-4 Hours.

 HIST 2000.
-Native American Histories and Presence.
+Native American Resistance: Past and Present.
 4 Hours.

-Introduces students to the Indigenous peoples of North America and to the academic field of Native American and Indigenous studies.
-Combines public history and public art, field trips, and original research in order to focus on the resilience of Indian nations in New England and beyond.
+Introduces the Indigenous peoples of North America and the academic field of Native American and Indigenous studies.
+Combines public history and public art, field trips, and original research to focus on the ongoing resistance to colonization and erasure and the resilience of Indian nations in New England and beyond.
 Covers particular themes, including the present-day impact of historical treaties and policies including land allotment, relocation, termination, boarding schools, and natural resource extraction.